-The roof of the cave collapsed on the 8400 block of Cambria Road in Williamson County, leaving 10 homes in the Brushy Creek neighborhood without water.
+The roof of the cave collapsed on the 8400 block of Cambria Road in Williamson County.

-Barriers have been put up around the sinkhole, and many photos of the sinkhole and cave have now surfaced on social media.
+Barriers have been put up around the cave-in, and many photos of the cave have now surfaced on social media.

-A video posted to Facebook by a woman who lives near the sinkhole shows a biologist holding what could be either a stalactite or stalagmite allegedly found in the cave.
+A video posted to Facebook by a woman who lives near the cave-in shows a biologist holding what could be either a stalactite or stalagmite allegedly found in the cave.